RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.9.1.md

 * Numerous fixes to folder-related stuff like renaming.
 * Fix for root folder name at the root of a drive (e.g. `X:\`) showing as blank
 * Fix for AutoRefresh being broken by the last update
+* Date search fix for Query
+* Prevent clicking on query input to edit from dismissing it